-From the moment early bicycles were made to be safe for their drivers, manufacturers started improving not only performance characteristics of their bicycles but also devising new ways to make them more useful for both general users and government/business employees who were in need of extra space on the bicycle that could be used to transport personal belongings of business goods.
-History of widespread use of bicycle baskets and other accessories that enable carrying of cargo on bicycles started in very first years of 20th century.
+From the moment early bicycles were made to be safe for their drivers, manufacturers started improving not only the performance characteristics of their bicycles but also devising new ways to make them more useful for both general users and government/business employees who were in need of extra space on the bicycle that could be used to transport personal belongings of business goods.
+History of widespread use of bicycle baskets and other accessories that enable the carrying of cargo on bicycles started in the very first years of the 20th century.
 By then several governments around the world started phasing out carrying material on short distances by horses or carriages, preferring to give employees bicycles with larger carrying capacity.
-One example of that was Canada who in first years of 20th century purchased large quantities of bicycles with large back baskets that were used by their postmen.
+One example of that was Canada which in first years of 20th century purchased large quantities of bicycles with large back baskets that were used by their postmen.

 Here is the list of the most commonly used bicycle cargo accessories on modern market:

 Front bicycle basket – Basket mounted on the top handlebars (always on upright handlebars, never on “drop handlebars”), usually made from metal, plastic, composite materials or even interlocked whiskers.
 Overloading the front basket can cause significant problems in handling the bicycle, especially if the center of the cargo’s weight is not in the very middle of the basket.
 Additionally, if too much cargo is placed in the front basket, driver’s vision can become obstructed.

 Back bicycle basket – Often made in the form of bicycle “luggage carrier” accessory that that houses pre-made basket case mounted above the rear wheel and behind the seat of the driver.
 Rear baskets are usually narrower and longer than front baskets, and can handle much larger carrying capacities.
 Overloading back bicycle basket does not compromise the driving as much as overloading front basket.